Free In-Home Consultation

 Six Tips for Being Heart Healthy

 3. Our body needs good fats, and good fats do not contribute to heart disease like once was reported.
 Avocado, olives, nuts (esp. walnuts), seeds (flax, chia, pumpkin, sunflower) are good sources.
 Eggs used to have a bad rap, but now are found improve good cholesterol levels, so they can be good in moderation.
 An occasional serving of fatty fish such as wild caught salmon, or trout can be a source of omega 3 fats.
-Avoid saturated fats which are found in butter, cheese, meat, poultry skin.
+Avoid saturated fats which are found in butter (use Ghee), cheese, meat, poultry skin.
 Especially avoid partially hydrogenated oils (often used for frying foods, baked goods, packaged snacks and desserts, microwave popcorn).
-Since we have a daily need for omegas, you may want to supplement with a plant based multi-omega that oils are laser sealed in capsules.
+Since we have a daily need for omegas, you may want to supplement with a plant-based multi-omega* that oils are laser sealed in capsules.
 Fish oil supplements are heat sealed which damages the oil, they are unable to filter out the plastic contaminants, and the overfishing (millions of metric tons each year are harvested) is causing the die off of other fish because we are harvesting their food supply.
 Fish get their omegas from plants, so skip the middle fish and get it from plants too!

 6. Know that long term stress, anger outbursts, or even a “broken heart” can be damaging to our blood vessels.
 Make changes to minimize stress, discharge frustration, forgive, gather emotional support, and utilize resources to cope with stress and grieve.
 Practice good self-care with factors you can control, good nutrition, drinking lots of water, exercise, sleep.
 It can be tempting to seek comfort with unhealthy food or alcohol which adds to stress.
 Choose instead to get out and enjoy nature, get a massage, visit a good friend, take a restful vacation, go on a retreat or listen to an inspiring speaker.
 Studies show laughter is helpful too.